jufis/docker/docs/docker-security.md

-*NOTE: I assume that my docker daemon host has a DNS record named docker.jufis.net* *NOTE: I assume that my docker client host has a DNS record named client.jufis.net*
+*NOTE: I assume that my docker daemon host has a DNS record named docker.jufis.net* *NOTE: I assume that my docker client host has a DNS record named client.jufis.net* *NOTE: if you don't have DNS records registered use /etc/hosts as an alternative*

 Let's create the private/public keys with the **user** that we will also run the docker client for the sake of the example: